wpscholar/mpress-menu-wormhole/readme.txt

 * Allow a subset of HTML in nav menu menu item link text.
 * Ensure that nav menu menu item links are not clickable if URL is not set.

+= 1.1.2 =

+* Minor fixes for use within an enterprise WordPress environment.